-Fresh, Free-Range & Antibiotic-Free
+Fresh, Free-Range, Antibiotic-Free Turkeys

 Ferndale Market, Cannon Falls, Minnesota

-About your regional turkey producer: Since 1939, this third generation family farm has been growing free-range antibiotic-free turkeys in Cannon Falls, Minnesota.
+About your regional turkey producer: Since 1939, this third generation family farm Ferndale Market has been growing free-range antibiotic-free turkeys in Cannon Falls, Minnesota.
 Named after Fern and Dale, who started the operation in 1939.
 If you visit the on-farm store during the summer, you’re likely to see turkeys outside, happily spending their days “on the range.”
 Just over the border in Minnesota, the farm is only 199 miles from Ames.

 We will have frozen options before then.
 Preorder to guarantee size availability.
 Fresh turkeys will also be available for sale off the shelf.

-- 18-20 LBS
+18-20 LBS SOLD OUT!

 A general rule of thumb is 1.5 pounds per person.
 However, if you get a bird under 15 pounds, you may need to increase that estimate to 2 pounds a person as smaller birds have a different meat-to-bone ratio.